-Scooter Braun, Superfly’s Rick Farman and Twitch’s Kevin Lin are among those to contribute to a US$30m investment in avatar-based, virtual concert start-up Wave
+Scooter Braun, Superfly’s Rick Farman and Twitch’s Kevin Lin are among those to contribute to a US$30m investment in virtual concert start-up Wave

 Sign up for IQ Index

 The latest industry news to your inbox.

 Jarred Kennedy, who headed up entertainment businesses and partnerships at Riot Games, joins avatar-based virtual concert company Wave as COO

 Wave, a Scooter-Braun backed virtual concert start-up, has announced that former Riot Games executive Jarred Kennedy is joining the team as chief operating officer.

 Kennedy, who most recently served as global head of entertainment businesses and partnerships at Tencent-owned gaming giant Riot Games, will oversee core operations and expand the scale of digital concert experiences at Wave.

 The former Riot Games executive will also work on establishing partnerships with artists, investing and innovating in interactivity and expanding the reach of Wave so that more people can experience the musical events.

 “The founding team and a lot of the first folks to join Wave are all musicians, they understand the artists that they’re serving and they understand what it means to be fans,” Kennedy tells The Hollywood Reporter.

 “They’ve built their company and their culture around that, and so there’s a lot of trust between the creative community and Wave.”